Mustafa Al-Kadhimi: Prime Minister of Iraq

 In October 2020, Al-Kadhimi's cabinet approved an economic reform agenda known as the "White Paper", which identified over 200 reforms aimed at addressing Iraq's economic challenges.
+Al-Kadhimi described the White Paper as a multi-year plan to address uncontrolled corruption and mismanagement, rebuild the Iraqi economy, and reduce Iraq's heavy dependence on oil revenues by diversifying sources of national income, with implementation proposed over a five-year period.

 During his premiership, al-Kadhimi also sought to restore Iraq's regional diplomatic role.
 Beginning in April 2021, he facilitated several rounds of talks in Baghdad between Saudi Arabia and Iran, contributing to efforts to reduce tensions between the two countries.
 On 28 August 2021, Baghdad hosted the inaugural Conference for Cooperation and Partnership, attended by leaders and senior officials from Iraq's neighboring states along with French President Emmanuel Macron.
 The summit, described by international observers as a significant diplomatic step, underscored Iraq's emerging role as a regional mediator.

+During Pope Francis's visit to Iraq, al-Kadhimi received the pope at Baghdad International Airport.
+On 6 March, after Pope Francis met Grand Ayatollah al-Sistani in Najaf and attended an interreligious meeting at Ur, al-Kadhimi declared 6 March the National Day of Tolerance and Coexistence in Iraq.

+On 27 June 2021, al-Kadhimi met Egyptian President Abdel Fattah el-Sisi and Jordanian King Abdullah II in Baghdad for the fourth Iraq–Egypt–Jordan trilateral summit.
+The meeting marked the first visit by an Egyptian head of state to Iraq since 1990.